Free Clinical Trauma Treatment — IDF Veterans and Beyond

 They served.
 They sacrificed.
 They deserve to come home — fully.

 Neshima provides free, intensive clinical treatment to IDF veterans and other combat veterans battling PTSD, depression, and trauma that, without intervention, too often proves fatal.
-Where conventional care falls short, we offer Accelerated Resolution Therapy® — an evidence-based modality proven to reach what talk therapy alone cannot.
+Where conventional care falls short, we offer Accelerated Resolution Therapy® — a clinically studied modality proven to reach what talk therapy alone cannot.

 We serve IDF veterans and all combat veterans regardless of nationality or country of origin.
 All treatment is provided free of charge.